Newlyn: Economy

 Newlyn's economy is largely dependent on its harbour and the associated fishing industry; Newlyn Harbour is the largest fishing port in England.
 The port was a major catcher of pilchard until the 1960s.
 Today, a few vessels have resumed pilchard fishing and use a modern version of the ring net.
 The largest vessels are beam trawlers owned by W Stevenson and Sons Ltd, one of Cornwall's largest fish producers; most of the other vessels are owned by their skippers.
 The company based in the Old Pilchard Works today are major supplies of Cornish sardines and mixed-species fish.
 The fishing industry is hard work and markets are seasonably variable; Lamorna Ash experienced it for herself.

 Sport

 Newlyn RFC was formed in 1894 (or 1895) by the curate of St Peter's Church, the Rev Fred Peel Yates.
 The club amalgamated with Penzance RFC in 1944 to form Penzance and Newlyn RFC (The Pirates), currently known as the Cornish Pirates.

 Newlyn Non-Athletico FC was formed in 1990 by a group of friends playing on Sunday mornings.
-They initially played in the West Penwith League, before joining the Mining League in 2002 and the Trelawny League in 2011.
+They initially played in the West Penwith League, before joining the Mining League in 2002, the Trelawny League in 2011 and now the St Piran League in 2023.
 The club is nicknamed 'The Crab Army' due to Newlyn's fishing links, as well as the red crab featured on the club crest.
 The club plays its home games at Penzance Leisure Centre.
 The ground is affectionately known as 'The Santa Clara Stadium', or 'The Aquarium'.